sharon15-netizen/IP-week-4/README.md

   There is a gap in the povided data set which resulted from occassional downloadfailure during data collection periods.

  ## TECHNOLOGIES USED
- Phyton pandas and google colab
+ Phyton pandas and google suite

   ## SUPPORT AND CONTACT DETAILS.
  If you run into any issues or have questions, ideas or concerns.You can reach me though my email chebetsharon15@gmail.com.